CaptainCrowbar/prion-lib/rs-core/time.md

 ### Time and date parsing ###

-* `system_clock::time_point` **`parse_date`**`(const U8string& str, DateOrder order = DateOrder::ymd, Zone z = Zone::utc)`
+* `system_clock::time_point` **`parse_date`**`(const U8string& str, uint32_t flags = utc_zone | ymd_order)`

 Parse a date expressed in broken down format (e.g. `"2017-11-04 11:53:00"`).
-Year, month, and day are required; the `order` argument indicates which order these are in; the month can be a number, an abbreviation, or a full English name (case insensitive).
+Year, month, and day are required, in the order specified by the `flags` argument; the month can be a number, an abbreviation, or a full English name (case insensitive).
 Hours, minutes, seconds, and fractions of a second are optional.
-Fields can be separated with spaces or any ASCII punctuation marks; following ISO convention, a `"T"` can also be used between the date and time.
+Fields can be separated with spaces or any ASCII punctuation marks;
+following ISO convention, a `"T"` can also be used between the date and time.
 This function does not make any attempt to interpret a time zone in the string.
-It will throw `std::invalid_argument` if the format is invalid;
-behaviour is unspecified if the format is correct but the string does not represent a valid date; behaviour is undefined if the date is outside the representable range of the system clock, or either of the order or zone arguments is not one of the enumeration values.
+It will throw `std::invalid_argument` if the format is invalid or an invalid combination of flags is supplied; behaviour is unspecified if the format is correct but the string does not represent a valid date; behaviour is undefined if the date is outside the representable range of the system clock.

 * `template <typename R, typename P> void` **`parse_time`**`(const U8string& str, duration<R, P>& t)`
 * `template <typename D> D` **`parse_time`**`(const U8string& str)`